stowersinstitute/LIBPB-1390-Image3C/Readme.md

 ## Exporting tiff images for neural network training and analysis

+1. Open IDEAS software (Amnis Millipore, free for download once an Amnis user account is created).

-1. Export/open raw images (RIF files) by selecting the Tools menu at the top of the screen and then "Export tiff images".
-In the dialog, select the population (gate) that matches what was used for previous analysis, then choose 16-bit and raw options from the radio buttons.
+2. Open the raw images (RIF files).

+3. Select the Tools menu at the top of the screen, click "Export tiff images", select the population (gate) that matches what was used for previous analysis, and choose "16-bit" as Bit depth and "raw (for analysis)" as pixel data.

-2. Ensure you have a strategy for managing file names and directories, the tiff images will be pre-pended according to the name specified here.
-You will get one tiff per image channel including Bright Field (BF) and Side Scatter (SSC).
+    *Important: It is suggested to have a strategy for managing file names and directories.
+The tiff images will be pre-pended according to the name specified here.
+One tiff per image per channel, including Bright Field (BF) and Side Scatter (SSC), is going to be generated.*

+IDEAS® (Amnis Millipore Sigma) User Guide can be found at: <https://www.luminexcorp.com/imagestreamx-mk-ii/#documentation>.

+Tutorial video for exporting TIFF images in IDEAS is available.

+Example files are provided in the github location "...".

-## Instructions for training and prediction
+## Instructions for neural network training and prediction

 ### Installation of python
-- For best performance an NVIDIA GPU with CUDA is recommended
+- For best performance an NVIDIA GPU with CUDA is recommended.

 #### Install requirements for TensorFlow
 - tensorflow_gpu-1.15.0	3.3-3.7